 She completed her Masters in History of Art at the Courtauld Institute of Art in London in 2014, specialising in contemporary Chinese art.
 Prior to this, she graduated from the Australian National University with a First-Class Honours degree in Art History and Curatorship in 2011, receiving the Janet Wilkie Art History Honours Prize for her dissertation on contemporary Chinese photography.

 In addition to her tertiary qualifications, Sophia has gained experience in major museums and galleries, independent and not-for-profit art spaces, and commercial galleries across Australia and the UK.
-She is currently the Public Programs Coordinator at the Australian Tapestry Workshop, a Board Member of Runway Experimental Art, and a participant in the Emerging Cultural Leaders program at Footscray Community Arts Centre.
+She is currently the Public Programs Coordinator at the Australian Tapestry Workshop and a Board Member of Runway Experimental Art, as well as an independent curator and arts writer.